ZacSweers/gfy_mirror/README.md

 - Fitbamob

 ### TODO
-- Currently, it won't mirror Fitbamob videos due to no easily available API for retrieving the .mp4 url.
+- Currently, it won't re-mirror Fitbamob videos due to no easily available API for retrieving the .mp4 url.
 I can extract it manually though via the html, the same way I handle Vines.
 - Re-host gifs on imgur
 - I plan to eventually use a full database for this, where each MirrorObject is represented by a row.
 This way, if I ever come across a URL that's just a mirror of a pre-existing one, I can just retrieve it directly from the DB and save processing time on my end and the services' APIs.